Parihsz/tuffutils/docs/Snapshots.md

 # Snapshots

 This module provides functionality to manage and interpolate snapshots for networking systems.
-It supports efficient insertion, retrieval, and interpolation of snapshots, making it ideal for real-time applications like replication.
+It supports efficient insertion, retrieval, and interpolation of snapshots.

 ## Types